codecentric/spring-boot-admin/README.md

 ```

 Create the Spring Boot Admin Server with only one single Annotation.
+Enable the Swagger API documentation UI with the Annotation @EnableAdminServerSwagger.
+The UI is accessible under /api-ui.
+Enable Spring Security with the Annotation @EnableAdminServerSecurity.
+The Registry API is accessible for clients with ROLE_CLIENT.
+Sensitive Spring Actuator endpoints are accessible for clients with ROLE_ADMIN.
 ```
 @Configuration
 @EnableAutoConfiguration
 @EnableAdminServer
+@EnableAdminServerSwagger
+@EnableAdminServerSecurity
 public class Application {
 	public static void main(String[] args) {
 		SpringApplication.run(Application.class, args);